ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

         export PKG_PATH='solutions/gatekeeper-policies'

-        # the version to get, located in the package's CHANGELOG.md, use 'main' if not available
+        # the version to get, located in the package's CHANGELOG.md, use 'main' if not available'
         export VERSION=''

         export LOCAL_DEST_DIRECTORY='gatekeeper-policies'